 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

 Assume all input is malicious.
-Attackers can insert paths into input vectors and traverse the file system.
+Attackers can insert paths into input vectors and traverse the file system;

-Use an appropriate combination of black-lists and white-lists to ensure only valid and expected input is processed by the system.
+Use an appropriate combination of black-lists and white-lists to ensure only valid and expected input is processed by the system;

 Use sanitizers to scrub input for sensitive programs.
-Ensure that sanitizers work properly.
+Ensure that sanitizers work properly;

-Compare multiple attributes of the file to improve the likelihood that the file is the expected one.
+Compare multiple attributes of the file to improve the likelihood that the file is the expected one;

-Follow the principle of least privilege when assigning access rights to files.
+Follow the principle of least privilege when assigning access rights to files;

-Deny access to a file can prevent an attacker from replacing that file with a link to a sensitive file.
+Deny access to a file can prevent an attacker from replacing that file with a link to a sensitive file;

-Ensure good compartmentalization in the system to provide protected areas that can be trusted.
+Ensure good compartmentalization in the system to provide protected areas that can be trusted;

-Restrict the use of shared directories; prefer files pulled from configuration management systems.
+Restrict the use of shared directories; prefer files pulled from configuration management systems; and